apache/spark/docs/index.md

 # Launching on a Cluster

-The Spark [cluster mode overview](cluster-overview.html) explains the key concepts in running on a cluster.
+The Spark [cluster mode overview](cluster-overview.html) explains the key concepts of running on a cluster.
 Spark can run by itself or over several existing cluster managers.
 There are currently several options for deployment: